-The company operates a defined contribution pension scheme.
-The pension cost charge for the year represents contributions payable by the company to the scheme and amounted to $\pm 603,294$ (2020: $\pm 376,349$).
+The Company operates a defined contribution pension scheme.
+The pension cost charge for the year represents contributions payable by the Company to the scheme and amounted to $\pounds 440,301$ (2021: $\pounds 603,294$).

 Defined benefit pension schemes

 Vesuvius Pension Plan